 The limited edition „Femme Fatale No.1“ includes a total of 66 handbags.
 In a concealed section, each bag includes a genuine piece of one of two letters from November 1963, handwritten by the

 world-famous star.
 At this time, the opera director Rolf Liebermann tried to persuade her to perform in his production of the operetta ‘Fledermaus’.
-We have cut these rare artifacts into pieces
+We cut these rare artifacts into pieces under

 Marie Magdalene 'Marlene' Dietrich, born in Berlin in 1901, was the first German artist to become an international star and style icon.
 In the 1920s, she acted in minor roles on various Berlin